rweisssieker-xp/GBL-AX2012-MCP/docs/handbooks/README.md

 ### For IT Operations

 Start with the [Operations Manual](04-OPERATIONS-MANUAL.md) to learn:
-- Deployment options (Windows Service, Docker)
+- Deployment as Windows Service
 - Monitoring and alerting
 - Maintenance procedures
 - Emergency procedures